Today we are going to talk about Dementia.

 Dementia is a term that is used to describe over all diseases and conditions that get categorized as a decline in all ADL’s/motor functions, any independent functions.

-What I mean by that is- Memory loss, Speech/language, problem solving, over all thinking skills that affects your ability to perform everyday activities.
+What I mean by that is- Memory loss, Speech/language, problem-solving, overall thinking skills that affect your ability to perform everyday activities.
+The disability services Melbourne offers its residents may help alleviate some of the negative consequences of this disease.

 There are a lot of different kinds of dementia.